LILKEK361/LILKEK361/README.md

 # 💫 About Me:
 Hello!
 I am a computer information student with a passion for web development.
-My current focus is on mastering JavaScript, React, and TailwindCSS.
+My current focus is on mastering JavaScript, React, Svelte and TailwindCSS.
 While I am not currently working in the industry, I am always eager to learn and grow my skills.
 I am highly motivated and committed to putting in the extra effort to excel beyond expectations.
 My goal is to become a skilled developer and contribute to the technology industry in meaningful ways.

 # 💻 Tech Stack: